 So what is brand styling?

-Brand Styling is the art of using type, colour, pattern, illustration and texture to communicate a carefully considered and highly intentional message.
-One that will help you attract the right sorts of clients, compel them to do business with you and enable you to get where you want to be, faster.
+Brand styling is the art of using type, colour, pattern, illustration and texture to communicate a carefully considered and highly intentional message.
+One which will help you attract the right sorts of clients, compel them to do business with you and enable you to get where you want to be – faster.

 Brand styling involves more than creating a smart logo, although that’s certainly at the centre of your brand identity.
 A well-styled brand pulls together typefaces with just the right character; colours that resonate and communicate your brand values; patterns that add depth and flair and illustrative elements that bring personality and style.

 Essentially it’s about creating a distinctive look that reflects what your business is all about.

 The brand board above shows some of the different elements that make up a well-styled brand.
 Your brand may include some, or all, of these elements depending on what you do and how you want to come across.

 Expect your brand identity to include some or all of the following

 - A colour palette that supports your brand values